chingu-voyages/v37-bears-team-11/README.md

 ## Introduction:

 Food services are not always able to setup easily with an order management system due reasons such as costs or non-established locations (eg. food trucks).
-This app will fill the gap for those requirements for those necessary businesses.
+This app will fill the gap for those necessary requirements for those bussinesses.

 ## Table Of Contents: